Admins of Dashlane Team and Business plans can apply settings and policies to turn on or off certain settings in their

 Remove company items for revoked users

 The Remove company items for revoked users feature allows admins to automatically remove access to company credentials when revoking a user from their business plan.
-It is a part of the Smart Space Management feature set that gives admins greater visibility and control over company passwords and helps ensure company logins remain secure when employees leave the company.
+It is a part of the Smart Space Management feature set that gives admins greater visibility and control over company logins and helps ensure company logins remain secure when employees leave the company.